learn-co-curriculum/enterprise-tuning-neural-networks-recap/README.md

 * Training of deep neural networks can be sped up by using normalized inputs
 * Normalized inputs can also help mitigate a common issue of vanishing or exploding gradients

-### TensorBoard

-* We can use TensorBoard to help us with the evaluation of models
-* We can use TensorBoard to experiment with the neural network